Earn your Master of Laws in Taxation at UB.

 Corporate Reorganizations (3)

-Analysis of the tax treatment of corporations and shareholders in corporate acquisitions, divisions, reincorporations, and recapitalizations, including a discussion of section 338.
-Review of the net operating loss carryover and collapsible corporation rules.
+Analysis of the tax treatment of corporations and shareholders in corporate acquisitions, divisions, reincorporations, and recapitalizations, including a discussion of section 338 and the net operating loss carryover rules.
 Additional prerequisite: Corporate Taxation.

 Estate and Gift Taxation (3)